U.S. Department of State Seal

 Who Can Adopt

-In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents (PAPs) seeking to adopt a child from the Kyrgyz Republic must meet the following requirements imposed by the Kyrgyz Republic:
+In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents seeking to adopt a child from the Kyrgyz Republic must meet the following requirements imposed by the Kyrgyz Republic:

-• Residency: There is no requirement to reside in the Kyrgyz Republic.
+• Minimum Residency: There is no requirement to reside in the Kyrgyz Republic.
 However, prospective adoptive parents are required to spend ten days in the Kyrgyz Republic bonding with the child before the adoption may be finalized by the court.
-During the bonding period the child is in the legal and physical custody of the orphanage in which he/she resides
+During the bonding period the child is in the legal and physical custody of the orphanage in which he/she resides.

 • Marriage: A single person or a married couple can adopt, but an unmarried couple cannot jointly adopt a child.
-Marriage by LGBT couples is not recognized by the Kyrgyz Republic.

 • Persons found by a court to be incompetent or of limited competence;